Configurators

 - done

-A Jinja2 template that is processed after shell command completes, it will have the following template variables:
+A Jinja2 template or runtime expression that is processed after shell command completes, it will have the following template variables:

 Result template variables